HP Color LaserJet CP4025 Drivers, OS Compatibility Issues & Missing Colors

 Where this sometimes ended: Restoring physical contact with the network interface changed the device state and allowed printing to resume.

-Problem: Network printing unreliable on Linux systems
+Problem: Network printing not working on Linux systems

 What users observed: The printer was detected on the network and accepted jobs into the queue, but produced no output.
 Some applications could print only in limited configurations, while others could not use the printer at all.